A VERSATILE MUSICIAN WITH A PASSION FOR CONTEMPORARY MUSIC.

 unhinged as a listener might expect from Sonic Youth guitarists

 —David Lindquist for the Indianapolis Star

-Ms. Norpoth has performed internationally, including appearances at the Detroit Art X Festival, Montreux Detroit Jazz Festival, Mostly Mozart Festival, Great Lakes Chamber Music Festival, VH1’s Save the Music, IFC's Dinner with the Band, Palmer Woods Music in Homes, Ecstatic Music Festival at Merkin Hall, and Concert Tour of Tuscany (presented by the International Academy of Music in Castelneuvo di Garfangnagna).
+Ms. Norpoth has performed internationally, including appearances at the Women of the World Festival at The Apollo Theater, Detroit Art X Festival, Montreux Detroit Jazz Festival, Mostly Mozart Festival, Great Lakes Chamber Music Festival, Saturday Night Live, VH1’s Save the Music, IFC's Dinner with the Band, and Ecstatic Music Festival at Merkin Hall.
 As a soloist she has performed with the Detroit Symphony Orchestra, Birmingham Bloomfield Symphony, Casalmaggiore International Chamber Ensemble, Ensemble 212, and Bachanalia Chamber Orchestra.